In Your Community » King » Construction Projects »

 Moorlands - Vitulli 115 kV transmission line upgrade

-- PSE representatives completed surveying the project area in June of 2013.
+- PSE representatives began surveying the project area in June of 2013.
+Surveying will continue throughout 2014.

-- We are currently in the engineering phase for the project.
+- We are currently in the engineering and design phase for the project.

 - We plan to begin transmission line work in 2015.

-The existing electric transmission line bringing power to customers in Kenmore and Bothell is approaching its capacity limits, and is at risk of overloading during periods of high energy usage – putting our customers at risk for power outages.
+One of the existing electric transmission lines bringing power to customers in Kenmore and Bothell is approaching its capacity limits, and is at risk of overloading during periods of high energy usage – putting our customers at risk for power outages.
 The Moorlands-Vitulli power line, which was originally constructed in the 1940s, needs higher-capacity wire to meet the needs of a 21st Century community.
 Additionally, many of the poles and associated equipment are aging and in need of replacement.

 PSE plans to rebuild the existing 5-mile Moorlands-Vitulli line between Moorlands substation (8010 NE 185th St. in Kenmore) and Vitulli substation (18458 120th Ave.
 NE in Bothell) (see project map) with higher-capacity wire and new wood poles.
 By doing so, customers in the area will see improved electric service reliability, and we can meet the energy needs of the community well into the future.